Gus Varland: Los Angeles Dodgers

 The Athletics traded Varland and Sheldon Neuse to the Los Angeles Dodgers in exchange for Adam Kolarek and Cody Thomas on February 12, 2021.
 Varland spent the year with the Double-A Tulsa Drillers, pitching to a 1–4 record and 5.71 ERA with 22 strikeouts in 34 2/3 innings of work.

 On May 6, 2022, Varland was the starting pitcher in a game against the Wichita Wind Surge, for whom his brother Louie was the starting pitcher.
 He spent the entire 2022 season with Tulsa, struggling to a 4–4 record and 6.11 ERA with 85 strikeouts in 70 2/3 innings pitched.

 Milwaukee Brewers

 On December 7, 2022, the Milwaukee Brewers selected Varland in the Rule 5 Draft and he made the Brewers' Opening Day roster out of spring training.
 Varland made his MLB debut on Opening Day (March 30), pitching in relief against the Chicago Cubs.
 He struck out the first batter he faced, Miles Mastrobuoni.
 Through seven appearances for Milwaukee, Varland held a 2.25 ERA with five strikeouts in nine innings pitched.
-In a May 15 appearances against the St. Louis Cardinals, he allowed nine earned runs on six hits and three walks with one strikeout.
+In a May 15 appearance against the St. Louis Cardinals, he allowed nine earned runs on six hits and three walks with one strikeout.
 He was designated for assignment by the Brewers the following day.